History of Anglo-Saxon kingdoms such as Murcia and Wessex Read more about the 7 Great Anglo Saxon Kingdoms >>

-The Anglo-Saxon King as you might expect had the best home, he lived in a giant ornate long hall, this large building was designed so that the Anglo-Saxon King could entertain and have large feasts with his most loyal warriors who were usually thegn’s.
+The Anglo-Saxon King as you might expect had the best home, he lived in a giant ornate long hall, this large building was designed so that the Anglo-Saxon King could entertain and have large feasts with his most loyal warriors who were usually called thegn.

-The King also ate the same kind of foods, however there was properly a greater quantity and better quality of food available to him.
+The King also ate the same kind of food, however, there was properly a greater quantity and better quality of food available to him.

-The Anglo-Saxons lived in England during the period around the seventh century however they came from Denmark, Germany and the Netherlands and spoke a Germanic language, few of them were able to read or write anything.
+The Anglo-Saxons lived in England during the period around the seventh century however they came from Denmark, Germany, and the Netherlands and spoke a Germanic language, and few of them were able to read or write anything.

 This Germanic language was changed and adapted as time went on and was adopted across Anglo Saxon England, this led to it becoming the universal language spoken called “English” and is a language that is commonly used throughout the world today.

-Anglo-Saxon men were always battle ready they were armed with long spears that had sharp iron points, some Anglo-Saxon fighters had battleaxes and swords, they had to pay for their weapons and only the wealthier members of the Anglo-Saxon tribes had superior weapons.
+Anglo-Saxon men were always battle-ready they were armed with long spears that had sharp iron points, some Anglo-Saxon warriors had battleaxes and swords, they had to pay for their weapons and only the wealthier members of the Anglo-Saxon tribes had superior weapons.

 Anglo Saxons usually made their clothing from wool and linen, it was designed to be comfortable and practical, they also added decorations to make the clothing look superior and who use plant juices as a die to add color.

 When it was cold thick cloaks were worn that were kept in place by metal brooches.
-The King wore similar clothes but they were usually of a better quality.
-Leather was also widely used by Anglo-Saxon people to make bags, shoes and other similar items.
+The King wore similar clothes but they were usually of better quality.
+Leather was also widely used by Anglo-Saxon people to make bags, shoes, and other similar items.